 Your health and safety is our top priority!
-We have been working hard behind the scenes to be ready to open our doors for you.
-We are dedicated to providing a safe, clean and healthy environment for our patients and our staff as part of the continuing effort to limit the spread of COVID-19 .
-Our cleaning and sterilization procedures are set to the highest standards set out by the Ministry of Health and of the BC College of Optometrists.
-We have new protocols in place that you will notice as soon as you enter our office.
+We are dedicated to providing a safe, clean and healthy environment for our patients and our staff as part of the continuing effort to limit the spread of COVID-19.
+Our cleaning and sterilization procedures are set to the highest standards set out by the Ministry of Health and the BC College of Optometrists.
+We have protocols in place that you will notice as soon as you enter our office.
 These include protective barriers, personal protective equipment and increased disinfection procedures exercised by our staff.

 At the time of booking: